Muon Tomography sites for Colombian volcanoes: Volcanoes in Colombia

-In this work we have considered 13 Colombian active volcanoes: Azufral, Cerro Negro, Chiles, Cumbal, Do\~na Juana, Galeras, Mach\'in, Nevado del Huila, Nevado del Ru\'iz, Nevado Santa Isabel, Nevado del Tolima, Purac\'e, and Sotar\'a.
-Because of their social significance and eruptive history, we shall briefly describe some of the characteristics of four of them: Galeras, Nevado del Ruiz, Cerro Mach\'in and Cerro Negro-Chiles complex.
+In this work, we have considered 13 Colombian active volcanoes: Azufral, Cerro Negro, Chiles, Cumbal, Do\~na Juana, Galeras, Mach\'{\i}n, Nevado del Huila, Nevado del Ru\'{\i}z, Nevado Santa Isabel, Nevado del Tolima, Purac\'e, and Sotar\'a.
+Figure \ref{ColombiaVolcanoesMap} displays an artistic representation of their geographic distribution.
+Because of their social significance and eruptive history, we shall briefly describe some of the characteristics of four of them: Galeras, Nevado del Ruiz, Cerro Mach\'{\i}n, and the Cerro Negro-Chiles complex.